wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-jobs-service-installation.md

 ## Next steps

-Ensure a credential with the appropriate rights for script execution is created on each database in the group, for more information see [How to add users to all database in my group of databases](/documentation/articles/sql-database-elastic-jobs-add-logins-to-dbs).
+Ensure a credential with the appropriate rights for script execution is created on each database in the group, for more information see [Securing your SQL Database](/documentation/articles/sql-database-security).
 See [Creating and managing an Elastic Database jobs](/documentation/articles/sql-database-elastic-jobs-create-and-manage) to get started.

 <!--Image references-->
 [1]: ./media/sql-database-elastic-jobs-service-installation/screen-1.png
 [2]: ./media/sql-database-elastic-jobs-service-installation/credentials.png
 [3]: ./media/sql-database-elastic-jobs-service-installation/start-board.png
-[4]: ./media/sql-database-elastic-jobs-service-installation/incomplete.png
+[4]: ./media/sql-database-elastic-jobs-service-installation/not-done.png